 In the setup it can be selected if the settings should be send automatically, or if the settings never should be sent to the devices automatically.

-Fig. 107: Instrument Method Sending
+Fig. 106: Instrument method sending

-Note: The setting is common to all instruments (GC/LC/AS devices) attached to the same ClarityChrom Instrument.
+- Note: This setting can be made for each ClarityChrom® instrument (system) individually. - Note: The setting is common to all instruments (GC/LC/AS devices) attached to the same ClarityChrom® instrument.